 Athora, thanks to its subsidiaries, is a solutions provider on the European insurance market.
 The Group offers acquisitions, transfers of portfolios and reinsurance solutions to insurers in order to make capital available, managerial capabilities and resources.
-The main subsidiaries of the Group are Athora Lebensversicherung AG, located in Wiesbaden (Germany), Athora Ireland plc in Dublin (Ireland), Athora Life Re, a reinsurer located in Bermuda and since April 2020, Athora Netherlands N.V.
+The main subsidiaries of the Group are Athora Lebensversicherung AG, located in Wiesbaden (Germany), Athora Ireland plc in Dublin (Ireland), Athora Life Re, a reinsurer located in Bermuda and Athora Netherlands N.V and Athora Belgium in Brussels (Belgium).
+In September 2021, Athora announced its plans to acquire Italian life insurer Amissima Vita S.p.A.
+The acquisition is expected to close in the second half of 2022, subject to applicable regulatory clearances.
 The company has emerged from many predecessor insurers, who have been helping customers increase their financial self-reliance for more than 150 years.
-The Athora Group employs about 2400 people and has more than 3 million customers, for total consolidated assets of around 80 billion €.
+On 30 June 2021, the Athora Group employed about 1800 people and had approximately 2,3 million customers, for total consolidated assets under administration of around 80 billion €.